Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Pruned inside-out polytopes and Ehrhart theory

 See \cref{fig:cube} for an example.

 Recall that a \demph{rational (resp. integral) polytope} has vertices with rational (resp. integral) coordinates.
-We call the least common multiple of the denominators of all coordinates of all vertices of a rational polytope the \demph{denominator of $\Q$.} \begin{thm}[Ehrhart's theorem {\cite{ehrhart_sur_1962}}] For a rational polytope $\Q$ of dimension $d$ the Ehrhart counting function $\Ehr_\Q(t)$ agrees with a quasipolynomial of degree $d$ and period dividing the denominator of $\Q$ for all $t\in\Z_{>0}$. \end{thm} For an integer polytope $\Q$ Ehrhart's theorem implies that the Ehrhart counting function $\Ehr_\Q$ is a polynomial.
+We call the least common multiple of the denominators of all coordinates of all vertices of a rational polytope the \demph{denominator of $\Q$.} A \demph{quasipolynomial} of degree $d$ is a function $q\colon \Z\to\R$ of the form $q(t) = c_d(t) t^d + \dots + c_1(t) t + c_0(t)$ where $c_0, c_1,\dots, c_d\colon \Z\to\R$ are periodic functions.
+The least common period of $c_0(n), c_1(n), \dots, c_d(n)$ is the \demph{period} of $q(t)$. \begin{thm}[Ehrhart's theorem {\cite{ehrhart_sur_1962}}] For a rational polytope $\Q\subset\R^d$ the Ehrhart counting function $\ehr_\Q(t)$ agrees with a quasipolynomial of degree equal to the dimension of $\Q$ and period dividing the denominator of $\Q$ for all $t\in\Z_{>0}$. \end{thm} For an integer polytope $\Q$ Ehrhart's theorem implies that the Ehrhart counting function $\ehr_\Q$ is a polynomial.
 Therefore it is often called the \demph{Ehrhart polynomial}.
 The following reciprocity theorem was conjectured and proved for various special cases by Eugéne Ehrhart and proved by Ian G. Macdonald.
 It is the foundation for the results in this paper. \begin{thm}[Ehrhart--Macdonald reciprocity {\cite{macdonald_polynomials_1971}}] Let $\Q\subset\R^d$ be a rational polytope and $t\in\Z_{>0}$.
 Then

 where $\Q^\circ$ is the (relative) interior of the polytope $\Q$. \end{thm}